 Simple English definitions for legal terms

-Read a random definition: declaration of trust
+Read a random definition: Moving Party

 Self-policing privilege means that a person or group has the ability to monitor and regulate their own actions without outside interference.
 This privilege can lead to a lack of accountability and transparency, as the person or group may not be held responsible for their actions.
 It is important to recognize this privilege and ensure that there are checks and balances in place to prevent abuse of power.